frankagathos/modern-redux/README.md

 # Modern Redux

 Simplified examples of modern redux in action.
+Modern redux examples start from theme example.
 ### Clean architecture simplified

 Separate the app into three folders: